dwaite/connect/openid-connect-self-issued-v2-1_0.md

 Note: When more than one Self-issued OP with the same custom schema has been installed on one device, there could be confusion over which Self-Issued OP gets invoked.

 ## 2.2.
-Negotiation
+Relying Party Registration

 Relying Party must communicate which metadata parameters it supports.
-If Self-Issued OP supports the same parameters, Self-Issued OP flow continues.
-If Self-Issued OP does not support the same parameters, it returns an error.
+If Self-Issued OP and RP mutually support a compatible set of parameters, Self-Issued OP flow continues.
+If they do not, Self-Issued OP returns an error.
 Metadata parameters should preferrably be sent by reference as a URI, but when RP cannot host a webserver, they can be sent by value.

 OpenID Connect defines the following negotiation parameters to enable Relying Party to provide information about itself to a Self-Issued OP that would normally be provided to an OP during Dynamic Client Registration: